JawadSarfraz/Trading-Bot/README.md

 ⚠️ **Important Notes:**

 - **In-Memory State**: Position state is lost on server restart (email tracking persists)
-- **No Position Sync**: Doesn't fetch actual positions from MEXC on startup
+- **No Position Sync**: Doesn't fetch actual positions from Binance on startup
 - **TP/SL Not Placed**: Take profit and stop loss are calculated but not placed as orders
 - **Email Polling Delay**: 10-15 minute polling interval (acceptable for 1D timeframe signals)